Third Anglo-Dutch War: Anti-war sentiment in England

 William made sure the peace negotiations held in Cologne with France and England failed.
 In September, he recaptured Naarden, Münster and Cologne made peace, and French troops withdrew from the Dutch Republic, retaining only Grave and Maastricht.
-With a French victory over the Dutch now unlikely, the war became one for control of Flanders, an issue that divided England and France.
-This was an important factor in English opposition to the French alliance, but internal events were even more significant.
+With victory over the Dutch now unlikely, the war became one for control of Flanders, an issue that divided England and France.
+Tensions between the two increased when Arlington's former secretary Peter du Moulin fled to the Republic in early 1673.
+He started a propaganda campaign, flooding England with pamphlets accusing Charles and Louis of conspiring to make the country Catholic again.

-In early 1673, Arlington's former secretary Peter du Moulin fled to the Republic, where he started a propaganda campaign backed by the world's largest per capita printing capacity.
-England was soon flooded with tens of thousands of pamphlets accusing Charles of conspiring with Louis to make the country Catholic again.
 Many were convinced of its truth, particularly when Charles gave permission for his brother and heir James to marry Mary of Modena, a devout Catholic.
 In February 1673, Parliament refused to approve further taxes unless Charles withdrew his proposed Indulgence and accepted a Test Act barring Catholics from public office.
 In June 1673, James resigned as Lord High Admiral, which was seen as confirmation of rumours he had secretly become a Catholic and could not comply with the Test Act.
 As Charles had no legitimate offspring, James' marriage now presented the strong prospect of a Catholic dynasty ruling England in the future.

 Buckingham, who learned of the secret provisions of the Treaty of Dover the previous year, reacted to the changed public mood by leaking them to other politicians, including Arlington.
 As a result, the Cabal Ministry joined those advocating peace with the Dutch; shocked by the revelation of Charles' agreement with Louis, Lord Shaftesbury began to consider removing the House of Stuart entirely.
 With his backing, John Locke developed the legal concepts that appeared in his work the Two Treatises of Government, a general denunciation of absolute monarchy.